dan214/Elimisha/README.md

 ## Prerequisites

-You will need to install Django and Python 3.6 and a few other requirements to get up and running.
-There is a requirements.txt for this
+You will need to install Django and Python 3.6 and a few other requirements to get up and running.s

 ## Languages